Las Canciones del Amor (The Songs of Love)

 • Natalia Pavón, a rising star in fashion illustration, debuts her work at Mexico City's top fashion house, Flor de Luz, blending traditional Mexican motifs with modern illustration techniques to establish her unique voice.

-• Pedro Suárez, a soulful ranchera singer, is mentored by Carmen Reyes, the owner of La Voz de Corazón, Mexico City's iconic ranchera bar, where he performs with his band: Jorge Navarro, Raúl Ramírez, Enrique Chávez, Cristóbal Hernández, Ramón Ortega, María Santillán, and Ximena Cortés.
+• Pedro Suárez, a soulful ranchera singer, is mentored by Carmen Reyes, the owner of La Voz de Corazón, Mexico City's iconic ranchera bar, where he performs with his band: Jorge Mendoza, Raúl Ramírez, Enrique Chávez, Cristóbal Hernández, Ramón Ortega, María Santillán, and Ximena Cortés.

 • At a vibrant gala in Guadalajara, Natalia showcases her illustrations in an exhibition accompanying a fashion show, while Pedro performs with his band, sparking an unexpected connection between them.